lwaaron2023/battleship/Proposal.md

 3. 1000 Clicks in 10 minutes: The user is challenged to get 1,000 points within a timeframe of 10 minutes.
 To gain a point, the user can simply click on a button and it will add a point.
 However, the user can also trade points to gain powerups which could help them get points in a quicker timeframe.
 While the user will have 10 minutes to complete the challenge, it's best they complete it as fast as possible

+4. Trust AI?!?!: a web-based trivia bluff game, where trivia questions will be generated dynamically using AI so each round is unique.
+The AI opponent will give answers that may be true or bluff, based on its personality (Honest, Sneaky, or Chaotic).
+Players will see the question, the AI’s answer, their current score and round, and buttons to Trust or Call Bluff, along with power-ups like Fact Check and Double Down.
+Points are earned or lost based on correct decisions, and a final score is displayed at the end, creating an interactive challenge of knowledge and intuition.